SUPPORTED BY U.S FISH AND WILDLIFE SERVICES & WILDLIFE CONSERVATION NETWORK

 Education and Awareness in Local Communities for Mitigation of Human – Tiger/Leopard Conflict - Primary Response Teams

-This program has also created a platform for dialogue between these primary response team members (local leaders) and the local forest guard to share information about presence of tigers, leopards or sloth bear near villages and fields, thereby extending this information to the community to make them alert to the threat of conflict if they venture into the forest.
+This program has also created a Platform for dialogue between these primary response team members (local leaders) and the local forest guard to share information about presence of tigers, leopards or sloth bear near villages and fields, thereby extending this information to the community to make them alert to the threat of conflict if they venture into the forest.
 This Early Warning System has helped in people knowing about presence and avoiding these thickets.
-TRACT staff have on many occasions helped children to get home safely.
+TRACT staff have on many occasions helped children and women to get home safely.

-We have also created a First Line of Defence in these leaders by bringing them on the same page as the local forest guard through educative workshops about their behaviour and that of their community during a conflict situation, to ensure that they work as a team with the forest staff, mitigating with no harm to them or the wild animal in case of such an eventuality.
+We have also created a First Line of Defence / 1st responders in these leaders by bringing them on the same page as the local forest guard through educative workshops about their behaviour and that of their community during a conflict situation, to ensure that they work as a team with the forest staff, mitigating with no harm to them or the wild animal in case of such an eventuality.

 TRACT has made a Manual in the local language for these leaders, with illustration that carries all information about the code of conduct for individual, circumstances that lure tigers and leopards closer to village precincts and how these should be avoided.